chodges7/spring-petclinic/readme.md

 - Then you'll set up the jenkins container
     - Create a pipeline job that points to this repo for SCM (source control management)
     - Add your saved token to Jenkins' credentials as a secret text called `artifactory-admin-token`
+    - Notes:
-    - Note: make sure when making your pipeline that you change the branch from "\*/master" to "\*/main"
+        - make sure when making your pipeline that you change the branch from "\*/master" to "\*/main"
+        - The spring-petclinic Jenkinsfile also requires the "Pipeline Utility Steps" plugin

 ---